xmppjs/xmpp.js/packages/component/README.md

 Returns a promise that resolves once the stanza is serialized and written to the socket or rejects if any of those fails.

+### sendMultiple

-You can also pass multiple stanzas.
+Sends multiple stanzas.

 Here is an example sending the same text message to multiple recipients.

 ```js
 const message = "Hello";